A library may refer to any of the following:

 1. In computer programming, a library refers to a collection of files, programs, routines, scripts, or functions that can be referenced in the programming code.
 These libraries are more complex than routines, optimized, and may even be designed by the same programmers behind the programming language.

-3. When referring to data storage, a library refers to any managed collection of storage devices, often a collection of removable storage.
+3. With data storage, a library refers to any managed collection of storage devices, often a collection of removable storage.